mdelach121/Take-Home-Assignment---Object-Detection-Comparison/README.md

 # Take-Home-Assignment---Object-Detection-Comparison
 Molly Delach, MSBA 503, December 3, 2025

-This project implements multiple deep learning algorithms to analyze a set of images collected online.
+Use this code file: Object Detection Comparison (1).ipynb This project implements multiple deep learning algorithms to analyze a set of images collected online.

 Part A (i): Object Detection